 The beach is made up of pebbles of different sizes, which have been sorted by the tide over time.
 The beach is a natural defence against erosion and has protected the coastline from storms for centuries.

 Its lack of development leaves this beach feeling more wild and natural, with parts of the beach as 100m wide at places.
 Chert, flint and quartzite pebbles make it difficult to walk along after a while but you can enjoy the views from the coastal path that runs along the rear.

 It’s a great place to enjoy a seaside walk, with Chesil Beach acting as a natural defence from the exposed elements crashing in.
 This also means swimming can be challenging, so it’s recommended to swim width ways, close to the shore to avoid the strong rip currents lurking below.

 If you don’t fancy dipping your toes in, then keep an eye out for marine life that often frequents this huge stretch of beach.
 Expect jellyfish, grey seals and even basking sharks and dolphins if you’re lucky.

-It’s a lovely spot for a romantic walk later in the day, and one of the most popular things to do in Weymouth for couples to enjoy.
+It’s a lovely spot for a romantic walk later in the day, and one of the most popular cheap things to do in Weymouth for couples to enjoy.

 How To Get Here: Chesil Beach